What is a Data Pipeline?

 What is a data pipeline?

 A data pipeline is similar to the above water pipeline example.
-Essentially, it’s a much more efficient mechanism to transfer data from point A to point B, with some intermediary steps in between.
+It’s a much more efficient mechanism to transfer data from point A to point B, with some intermediary steps in between.

 The data producer (A) represents the various data sources.
-The in-between steps (C, D, and E) are where the data is ingested from the sources, cleaned, integrated, stored, modelled, documented, secured, and governed.
+The in-between steps (C, D, and E) are where the data is ingested from the sources, cleaned, integrated, stored, modeled, documented, secured, and governed.

-Now, let’s take a closer look at the data pipeline so we can understand each of the layers and how they work together.
+Now, let's take a closer look at the data pipeline to understand each of the layers and how they work together.

 Data sources